-(c) Implement another instance of (QMonad s) using a pair of lists to simulate a queue.
+(c) Implement another instance of (QMonad s) using a pair of lists to simulate a queue (that is: pop_front pops an element from the first list, push_back pushes an element to the second list; once the first list is empty, and the second one is not, they must be swaped).
 Compare the performance of both implementations by running tests on exponentially growing trees, e.g.